 All our new babies have slept in this tiny, foldable bassinet for the first 3-4 months.

-Then, they’ve moved to a pack n play for several months.
+Then, they’ve moved to a pack n play for the rest of the first year.
 Our first 2 girls are 17 months apart.
-So I basically had a giant baby and a newborn baby when the second was born.
+So I basically had a giant baby toddler and a newborn baby when the second was born.
 Ha!

 And, our second kiddo slept in a pack-n-play till she was almost 1-and-a-half years old because my first was happy in her crib for so long.